-Patients are given chemotherapy to destroy the existing damaged or diseased bone marrow, and then the new stem cells are infused.
+Patients are given chemotherapy for blood-related and auto-immune disorders to destroy the existing damaged or diseased bone marrow, and then the new stem cells are infused.

 The cord blood stem cells are ready to use and require thawing before they are infused into the patient.
 If your child requires a stem cell transplant your doctor should contact us for all the necessary documentation to decide if the treatment should go ahead.
 Next Biosciences will only release the stem cells upon written approval from the parents and the treating doctor indicating the date, time and place of the transplant (to allow us to plan the transport of the unit).

-Delayed cord clamping can be beneficial to the baby, but delaying too long for the cord to stop pulsating carries the risk of there being not enough blood available in the placenta to be collected, as it begins to clot and the placenta separates from the womb.
+Delayed cord clamping can be beneficial to the baby however delaying for too long (for the cord to stop pulsating) carries the risk of there not being enough blood for cord blood collection.

 This depends on the number of stem cells stored in each individual unit and the size of the person who requires the transplant.
 The optimal dose is 10 -20 million nucleated (CD45) cells per kilogram of body weight.
 The cell counts are different for every collection, and depend on the volume of blood collected as well as other factors in pregnancy.
 Your baby’s cell counts will be reported to you on your storage certificate.